Canada Must Set Sex Workers Free: Drs Kate Shannon, Christine Bruckert & Francis Shaver

 After two decades of evidence of the devastating consequences of Canada’s prostitution laws on the safety, health and human rights of sex workers, it is time for the federal government to meaningfully consult with experts: first and foremost those most affected by these laws, sex workers, as well as research and human rights experts.
 Anything less is unacceptable.

-Kate Shannon is Executive Director of the Centre for Gender and Sexual Health Equity (cgshe.ca) and associate professor of medicine at the University of British Columbia.
-Chris Bruckert is associate professor of criminology at Ottawa University.
-Frances Shaver is professor of sociology at Concordia University.
+Dr. Kate Shannon, PhD, MPH (Global Health) is the Executive Director of the Centre for Gender and Sexual Health Equity, Professor of Medicine and a Canada Research Chair in Gender Equity, Sexual Health & Global Policy at University of British Columbia.
+She also holds a CIHR Sex and Gender Science Chair in Advancing Gender-Transformative Sexual Health Care in Canada.
+Dr. Chris Bruckert is associate Professor of Criminology at Ottawa University.
+Dr. Frances Shaver is Professor of Sociology at Concordia University.